 About your qualifying ratio

 In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 The first number is how much (by percent) of your gross monthly income that can be spent on housing.
 This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything that makes up the full payment.

-The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt.
-Recurring debt includes payments on credit cards, auto/boat payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our superb Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Loan Qualification Calculator.

-Remember these are just guidelines.
-We will be thrilled to go over pre-qualification to determine how much you can afford.
+Remember these ratios are only guidelines.
+We'd be thrilled to pre-qualify you to determine how much you can afford.